theshingstar030818/parse-push-plugin/README.md

 });
 ```

+For cold start, you can also let your cordova app finish loading and use javascript to handle page switching.
+You can also carry out the page switching while the splashscreen is still visible, thus eliminating any flicker
+at the start.

+Directly launching a non-default url via native code is also possible.
+Here are some hints on how
+to do that:

-Android: If `urlHash` starts with "#" or "?", this plugin will pass it along as an extra in the
+*Android:* If `urlHash` starts with "#" or "?", this plugin will pass it along as an extra in the
 android intent to launch your MainActivity.
-For the cold start case, you can change your initial url
-in  `MainActivity.onCreate()`:
+You can then launch the custom url in
+`MainActivity.onCreate` this way:

 ```java
 @Override